tum-i4/rustyrts/README.md

 - a call to `post_test(<test_name>)` at the end of every test function

 On unix-like systems only:
-- a call to `pre_main()` at the beginning of every main function
 - a call to `post_main()` at the end of every main function

-Calls to `post_test(test_name: &str)` and `post_main()` are injected in such a way, that as long as the process terminates gracefully (i.e. either by exiting or by unwinding) the traces are written to the filesystem.
-A process crashing will result in the traces not being written!
+Calls to `post_test(test_name: &str)` and `post_main()` are injected in such a way, that as long as the process terminates gracefully (i.e. either by exiting or by unwinding) the traces are written to the filesystem. **A process crashing will result in the traces not being written!**

-Warning: `trace(<>)` internally uses allocations and locks, such that using custom allocators or signals may lead to a deadlock because of non-reentrant locks.
-(Using reentrant locks would lead to a stack overflow, which is equally bad.)

-On unix-like systems, a special test runner is used to fork for every test case, thus isolating the tests in their own process.
+On unix-like systems, a special test runner is used to fork for every test case, thus *isolating the tests in their own process*.
 Forking ensures that traces do not intermix, when executing tests in parallel.
 When executing tests sequentially, forking is not necessary and can be omitted.

 During the subsequent run, the traces are compared to the set of changed `Body`s.
 If these two sets overlap, the corresponding test is considered affected.